International Hotel & Restaurant Association - IH&RA

 IH&RA works closely with the World Health Organization (WHO) to provide timely information on a range of public health issues to its corporate and national association members.

-WHO has already issued a Global Influenza Preparedness Plan in addition to extensive factual material and a fact sheet to assist governments nationally and internationally.
+WHO has already issued a in addition to extensive f and a to assist governments nationally and internationally.
 WHO has also identified six phases before and during an influenza pandemic.
 We are in phase three where there is no - or extremely rare - human-to-human transmission of the influenza virus.

 From Tourism Emergency Response Network (TERN) set up by the World Tourism Organisation (UNWTO) in cooperation with the World Health Organization (WHO)